Facts & Stats

 Employee contracts can only be terminated according to terms spelled out in the Emirati Labour Law, and the relevant authorities must be informed accordingly.

-During the probationary period, either party may terminate the employment without notice unless a probationary notice period is expressly provided in the employee's contract.
+During the probationary period, either party may terminate the employment by giving the other 14 days' notice.

 Employees who have been employed for at least a year are entitled to 21 working days’ pay for every year of employment and 30 days’ wages for each additional year, capped at two years’ pay.

-Probation in the United Arab Emirates lasts anywhere from three to six months.
+Probation of an employee in the United Arab Emirates may not exceed six months.